 Facilities: Two viewpoints (North and South) with parking areas and vault toilets.
+The vault toilets at the south viewpoint parking area are accessible.
 Two picnic tables at the North viewpoint.
 No water.

 Mt Walker Viewpoint printable recreation opportunity guide (PDF File)